While not compulsory for lawyers in New Zealand, many choose to hold Professional Indemnity insurance.

 You will need to assess your current insurance arrangements against the revised ‘minimum standards’ as outlined above.
 If you do not meet the minimum standards, but still want to continue stating that you meet or exceed the minimum standards set by the Law Society, you will need to amend your insurance.

-You will only need to amend your client care information if you no longer meet the minimum standards and choose not to amend your insurance.
-In this instance you will need to provide full disclosure of your insurance arrangements.
+If you do not meet the minimum standards (or is not indemnified), you will need to provide full disclosure of your insurance arrangments.

 It is important for lawyers to appreciate that they must make full disclosure where the indemnity limit provided for in the policy held by the practice does not satisfy the requirements of part (i) of the standard.
 Some lawyers have mistakenly regarded that requirement as satisfied where the indemnity limit is less than the minimum but when multiplied by the number of automatic reinstatements available the resulting figure is equal to or greater than the minimum required.